isomerpages/singapore-customs-cms/news-and-media/media-releases/_posts/2022-04-29-file-Singapore Customs arrests two men and seizes more than 4500 cartons of duty unpaid cigarettes.md

 ---
-title: Singapore Customs arrests two men and seizes more than 4500 cartons of duty unpaid cigarettes
+title: Singapore Customs arrests two men and seizes more than 4,500 cartons of duty-unpaid cigarettes
 date: 2022-04-29
 layout: file
 description: ""